ExtraHorizon/template-task/README.md

 ## Usage

 - Set your environment variables first!
+We need the credentials for the task publisher user on AWS:
   - AWS_ACCESS_KEY_ID
   - AWS_SECRET_ACCESS_KEY